 - Lucas almost certainly made up the word "Sith"note , but it does have a pre-existing meaning that ties in thematically with the story.
 Sìth means "fairy" in Scots Gaelic (though it's pronounced "shee", being the Scottish equivalent of the Irish Sí, usually anglicised Sidhe).
 Just like The Fair Folk, the Sith are shadowy underground (sometimes literally) beings who cultivate a Blue-and-Orange Morality and are tied by their own strict rules, individually powerful but a Dying Race.

 - Motive Decay: The corrupting nature of the Dark Side means those who surrender to the easy power of the Dark Side for worthy reasons always find themselves losing what they wanted and becoming the very thing they hate.

 - Never My Fault: Their reasoning for revenge is that the Jedi drove them to near-extinction.
 However Darth Bane, founder of the modern Sith, admits that the Sith brought about their own demise due to their greed and treachery.

 - Named by the Adaptation: Inverted.
-In Legends, Sith lords from Darth Bane's Rule of Two are specifically called Order of the Sith Lords, but this distinction doesn't exist in current canon.
+In Legends, the particular Sith Order operating under Darth Bane's Rule of Two was specifically called the Order of the Sith Lords, but this distinction doesn't yet exist in the current canon.